-Don't be surprised if one of your workers engages in a work refusal out of fear of catching an illness from a sniffling and sneezing co-worker.
-While it might seem overly dramatic, such a refusal may be justified.
+Don't be surprised if one of your workers engages in a work refusal out of fear of catching coronavirus from a co-worker, client or member of the public.
+While it might seem overly dramatic, such a refusal may be justified, especially if the individual to which the worker is exposed has recently traveled to China or another high-risk area.
 Result: Dismissing the worker's fears out of hand can get you into serious trouble under OHS laws.
-Here's what you and your supervisors need to know to properly handle illness-related work refusals.
+Here's what you and your supervisors need to know to properly handle coronavirus-related work refusals.